 We love seeing acupuncture in the news about new research, studies and so much more.
-From time to time we’re featured in the news around Vermont for our work with acupuncture and the acupuncture community.
+From time to time our team is featured in the news or publishes articles about acupuncture and the acupuncture community.

 Acupuncture Today Interviews Kerry Boyle About Practice Success

 Kerry was interviewed by Bredna Duran, of Acupuncture Today, in June 2014.
 Below is an excerpt of her interview.